TheSurajMore/materialistic-sack-1108/README.md

+# Hello 👋, I'm Suraj More
-# Hello 👋 Welcome to my e-commerce web app.
+# Welcome to my e-commerce web app

 # We can perform following activities on this web app.